 Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

 Private Room: Have your own room, subject to availability, for a supplemental cost of $680.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 We’ll be staying at four-star hotels, boutique lodgings, and guest houses throughout this trip.
 Please note that, due to the nature of the trip and the number of locations we’ll visit, we will be staying only one night in several places.

 Our trip begins with a welcome dinner in Yerevan on Day 1.
 We recommend you arrive in Yerevan by 3 p.m. so you can settle into your accommodations before the group meets up for dinner and introductions.
-Our trip concludes on Day 10.
-If heading out directly, you can depart anytime on Day 10.
-If joining for the optional day trip extension to Garni and Geghard, you should plan to depart after 8 p.m., or the next morning.
+Our trip concludes on Day 10 and you can depart anytime after breakfast.

 Travelers should feel comfortable walking two to four miles over the course of each day, spending time in nature, remaining on their feet for long periods of time, and sometimes walking on uneven terrain.
 Travelers should also be comfortable spending time on the road, as most days will involve driving anywhere between 45 minutes and 2.5 hours (the average daily driving time is around 90 minutes).